 Dangers & Annoyances

-By African standards Kigali is an exceptionally safe place.
+Kigali is usually an exceptionally safe place.
 You have nothing to worry about walking around the city during the daytime.
-Even at night you'll normally be absolutely fine walking the streets, although do exercise basic precautions such as avoiding dark streets on your own or walking through shanty towns unaccompanied.
+Even at night you'll normally be absolutely fine walking the streets, although do exercise common sense such as avoiding dark streets on your own or walking through shanty towns unaccompanied.

 Emergency & Important Numbers